aurelia-ui-toolkits/KendoUI-bridge-developers-notes/managing_tutorial_samples.md

 [6.
 KendoUI-skeleton-typescript-webpack](./managing_tutorial_samples/kendoui-skeleton-typescript-webpack.html)

-Each of the above pages shows what needs to be changed in order to add a few additional tabs which render Aurelia KendoUI components:
+Each of the above pages shows what needs to be changed in order to add four additional tabs which render Aurelia KendoUI components.
+The first two use the **[KendoUI core](http://www.telerik.com/kendo-ui/open-source-core)** widgets, while the second two use subscription based **[KendoUI Pro package](http://www.telerik.com/kendo-ui)**.

 - **`Autocomplete`** and **`Button`** tabs to illustrate the use of **[KendoUI Core](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/kendo_core.html)**